Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 // without run(), the api routes won't work

-• Since we already created the database connection and customer table.
-We will replace the getBody()->write() to the query instead.
-To do that, you will add the query to the customers.php.
+- Since we have already created the database connection and customer table.
+We will replace the

 <?php